Ross Brawn: Formula One Management (2017–2022)

 On 23 January 2017, it was announced that Ross Brawn was appointed to the newly created role of managing director, Motor Sports, and technical director for the Formula One Group.
 Following the 2022 season, rumours emerged he may return to Ferrari as team principal.
 On 28 November 2022, he confirmed he was retiring from Formula One.

 Personal life

 Charity work

 In 2010, Brawn, a member of the RNLI, set up the Brawn Lifeboat Challenge to fund a new lifeboat for the River Thames in London.
 The venture raised £360,000 in 8 months and the new E-class lifeboat Brawn Challenge was launched in September 2012.
 In 2014, he became a patron of Hope for Tomorrow, a charity which provides NHS trusts with mobile cancer care units so that they can provide cancer treatment in local communities.

 Speeding offence

-Brawn escaped a driving ban after he admitted speeding at over 100 mi/h on a dual carriageway.
+Brawn avoided a driving ban after he admitted speeding at over 100 mi/h on a dual carriageway.
 He was speeding in his Mercedes-Benz E320 Saloon on the 70 mph (112 km/h) limited A30 at Sourton near Okehampton, Devon on 30 May 2009.

 Brawn paid a fine of £700, costs of £75, and had his licence endorsed with six points.